sumhungyee/telegram_ai/README.md

 # telegram_ai (@isthisbotabot)
-AI-powered Telegram bot, optimised for local usage.
+This project is a spiritual successor of an older project: (https://github.com/sumhungyee/telegram_ai_gptq) AI-powered Telegram bot, optimised for local usage.
 Supports Image generation using Stable Diffusion v1.5.
 Powered by large language models for general tasks, as well as programming tasks.